 Notwithstanding the impressive assays in the Forty Creek area, TerraX considers the prime target on the Stewart property to be the large, low grade interpreted porphyry style hydrothermal system analogous to Oyu Tolgoi in Mongolia.
 TerraX intends to initially focus on this porphyry target while we build up our knowledge base on the Forty Creek area.
 To that end, TerraX began drilling in August that targeted the chargeability anomalies in the main alteration zone where the Titan 24 survey conducted earlier this year identified strong IP anomalies over a strike length of 2.5 km, with widths up to 800 m and vertical extents in excess of 500 m.
-A minimum drill program of 2,500 m is planned, to test various geophysical scenarios along the 2.5 km strike length of known anomalous chargeability.
+A drill program was planned to test various geophysical scenarios along the 2.5 km strike length of known anomalous chargeability.